Needs to be remade.

 10) How do I know that my flowers are in my candle light?
 The flowers that you send to us are photographed as soon as they arrive at our shop.
 These pictures are kept on file for 3 months after your order has been shipped back to you.
 We have no reason to use flowers other than those that you send to us.
 Without your flowers, we can't create your custom candle lights.

 12) Can you make candle lights from previously dried flowers?
 Yes, we can use previously dried flowers, as long as they are not molded and have not disintegrated beyond recognition.
 We have actually made a candle light using flowers that were 62 years old!
 They had been pressed within the pages of a book and were very well preserved.
-Many flowers that are decades old still have their color and are able to be placed in a candle light to be viewed and enjoyed daily!
+Just be aware that the dried flowers will remain the same color that they are when you send them.

 13) Why are there small holes in my candle lights?
 There will always be small holes in the wax walls and a small portion of some of the flowers may be exposed.
 This is normal - not a defect.
 It is due to the hand-crafted nature of the product and the irregular flower petal surfaces, but does not detract from the beauty of your candle light.